Roll Yield

 Historical Context

-Natural gas provides the starkest illustration.
-In 2009-2012, U.S. natural gas markets were in persistent, extreme contango due to the shale gas boom flooding domestic supply.
-The front-month contract at times traded near $2.50/MMBtu while 12-month deferred contracts were near $4.50 — representing nearly 80% annualized contango.
-The United States Natural Gas Fund (UNG), which rolls monthly, lost approximately 75% of its value between mid-2009 and end-2012, even as spot gas prices traded roughly sideways.
-Investors who failed to understand roll yield were blindsided by losses attributable entirely to rolling costs, not the underlying commodity.
+Natural gas provides the starkest illustration of roll yield destruction.
+During 2009–2012, U.S. natural gas markets were in persistent, extreme contango as the shale gas revolution flooded domestic supply.
+The front-month Henry Hub contract frequently traded near $2.50–$3.00/MMBtu while 12-month deferred contracts were priced near $4.50–$5.00, a contango structure representing roughly 60–80% annualized roll cost for a mechanically rolling long position.
+The United States Natural Gas Fund (UNG), which rolls monthly, lost approximately 75% of its value between mid-2009 and end-2012 even as spot gas prices traded within a relatively narrow range.
+Investors who attributed those losses to falling spot gas prices were simply wrong, the destruction was almost entirely a roll yield phenomenon.

 Limitations and Caveats